Statutory Parental Bereavement Pay & Leave13 Oct 2020 | Stephanie Prior

 Your leave may start on the day of the death or stillbirth or after the event but must be finished within 56 weeks of the date of the death or stillbirth.
-This period of time is split in two, from the date of death/stillbirth to 8 weeks afterward and then 9 weeks to 56 week.
+This period of time is split in two, from the date of death/stillbirth to 8 weeks afterwards and then 9 weeks to 56 weeks.

 Your parental leave will start after any other leave such as maternity or paternity leave.
 In effect, it can follow on from the maternity or paternity leave but still must finish within the 56 week time period as mentioned above.
 It may also start between any shared parental leave that you have planned to take off even if that relates to another child of the family.

-There is no requirements to provide a death certificate or certificate of stillbirth.
+There are no requirements to provide a death certificate or certificate of stillbirth.

 You may cancel your leave but you must give your employer the correct notice and you can also rebook it.